NYC Department of City Planning (DCP)

 - DCP does not grant variances — the Board of Standards and Appeals (BSA) is the body that grants zoning variances and certain special permits.

 - DCP does not issue building permits — that's exclusively DOB's function.
-DCP provides zoning certifications that DOB requires for permit issuance.
+DCP provides zoning certifications and text interpretations that DOB relies on.

 - DCP cannot override community opposition to land use changes — all ULURP actions involve mandatory community board review and City Council approval.